Mysteries Solved

 Riddle #4, “I stand thousands of stories above the New Haven Green,” received the most correct answers, with a 76.19% success rate.
 The solvers must have realized that, here,“stories” are books; “above” means just north of; and “stand” is meant transitively, leaving one clear solution: Ives Main Library.

 Riddle #2, “Even freshly updated, my bones are Yale’s oldest,” proved a little more challenging.
-Still, 65.48% of respondents got the answer right: the recently overhauled Peabody Museum, where, among other prehistoric treasures, the famed dinosaur skeletons go back at least 65 million years.
+65.48% of respondents got the answer right: the recently overhauled Peabody Museum, where, among other prehistoric treasures, the famed dinosaur skeletons go back at least 65 million years.
 (A popular alternative answer was Connecticut Hall, Yale’s oldest surviving building.
 But its age, while impressive in context, can’t compete with the dinos’, and though some of its “bones” underwent a renovation five years ago, the Peabody and both its literal and figurative bones are coming off a newer and much more extensive set of updates.)

 As 55.95% of respondents deduced, riddle #1—“I was built to conceal my age, yet from every angle my time is revealed”—refers to Yale’s Harkness Tower.
 Legend has it that architect James Gamble Rogers used acid to artificially age the building’s patina.
 But even if you don’t believe that, Harkness’s sharp, intricate Gothic architecture is meant to make the early 20th-century tower feel as though it’s been standing since the Middle Ages.
 Meanwhile, its four high and unobstructed clocks, one on each side, are visible from 360 degrees, distinguishing it as the only structure that satisfies the riddle.

 Riddle #6, “My home is long gone, but my wall remains,” also references something that goes all around: the iconic outer wall of Edgerton Park.
-The public park used to be a private estate, its centerpiece a 50-room Tudor-style mansion built by the multi-industry magnate Frederick Brewster for his wife, Margaret.
+The public park used to be a private estate, its centerpiece a 50-room Tudor-style mansion built by the multi-industrial magnate Frederick Brewster for his wife, Margaret.
 After Margaret’s death in 1963, the land was bequeathed to the city—but not the almost impossibly opulent home, whose maintenance would have required kingly coffers.
 Anticipating that the home would otherwise fall into tragic disrepair, the Brewsters stipulated that it had to be destroyed.
 And so it was, as 30.95% of respondents must have known.

 That’s just above the 29.76% who solved riddle #5, which I find particularly delicious: “Even on Christmas Day, I’m full of fas and las.”
 The word “even” signals the Christmas caroling motif as a red (and green) herring, and the riddle itself contains key phonetic elements—“fa,” “la” and “full”—of the answer, Mamoun’s Falafel, whose signage touts a policy of taking falafel and other orders 365 days a year.